OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/07-Testing_Cross_Origin_Resource_Sharing.md

 [Response Body]
 ```

-If a response contains sensitive data, an attacker can steal it by `XMLHttpRequest`.
-A simple PoC to steal response can be like this:
+If a response contains sensitive data, an attacker can steal it through the usage of XHR:

 ```html
 <html>